exoad/nukleon/README.md

 Just wanted to experiment with learning Flutter.

+## API

+This is not for public usage nor is it finalized, but it is here for managing public XML Schemas: https://exoad.github.io/nukleon/api

 ## Synoposis

 This section describes the general parts that power the game.
 For the most part, you can find them under `lib/engine`; however, some parts are not directly written in Dart and are located in `modules/`.